-Within the reserves policy users should note that, because of accounting for the Local Government Pension Scheme (LGPS), the Trust recognises a significant pension fund deficit totalling to £6,900,000 This deficit is included within restricted funds.
+Within the reserves policy users should note that, because of accounting for the Local Government Pension Scheme (LGPS), the Trust recognises a significant pension fund deficit totalling £882,000.
+This deficit is included within restricted funds.
 This does not lead to an immediate liability for this amount.
-Similarly, if there were a pension surplus included in the restricted fund this would not create an immediately realisable asset that could be released straight away and expended for the specific purpose
+Similarly, if there were a pension surplus included in the restricted fund this would not create an immediately realisable asset that could be released straight away and expended for the specific purposes of that fund.